jasp-stats/jasp-desktop/Resources/Help/analyses/correlationbayesian.md

 - Prior and Posterior:
   - Displays the prior (dashed line) and posterior (solid line) distribution of the correlation under the alternative hypothesis; The horizontal solid line represents the width of the 95% credible interval of the posterior distribution.
     - Estimation info: Displays the median and the 95% credible interval of the posterior distribution of the effect size.
-    - Testing info: Displays the Bayes factor computed with the user-defined prior; displays a probability wheel depicting the odds of the data under the null vs. alternative hypothesis; displays two gray circles representing the prior and posterior at correlation = 0.
+    - Testing info: Displays the Bayes factor computed with the user-defined prior; displays a probability wheel depicting the odds of the data under the null vs. alternative hypothesis (under the assumption that the null and alternative hypotheses were equal probable a priori, i.e., P(H0)=P(H1)=1/2); displays indicators (gray circles) representing the prior and posterior at the test point (e.g., rho=0), the ratio between these two values equals the Bayes factor.

 - Bayes factor robustness check:
   - Displays the Bayes factor as a function of the width of the beta prior on the correlation.